-

 Fear the Intermittent

 Something has gone wrong.
-It’s okay, nothing works forever, it isn’t a perfect world.
-And we have gifts, talents, abilities… We can fix things!
-All we have to do is to have the right perspective.
-We need to approach the … Continue reading
+That’s okay.
+Nothing works forever.
+This isn’t a perfect world.
+But we have gifts—skills, tools, experience.
+We can fix things.
+All it takes is the right perspective.
+Approach the problem with an open mind.
+Analyze the … Continue reading

 Posted in Commentary